Mediterranean Chicken Thighs

 - Chicken: If you prefer, you can use boneless and skinless chicken thighs, but you may lose the crispy outside.
 Another option is to use chicken breasts instead if you prefer lighter meat.
 They cook slightly faster so keep an eye on them.

-- White wine: For some additional flavor, deglaze the pan with white wine instead of the broth.
+- White wine: For some additional flavor, deglaze the pan with white wine instead of the chicken broth.

 - Butter: Feel free to throw in some butter with the shallots and dates if you crave more richness!